 In addition to the executive bonus plan, Mr. Sintros is entitled to participate in our CEO Bonus Plan pursuant to his Employment Agreement discussed above.
-Under the CEO Bonus Plan, Mr. Sintros could earn an additional bonus for fiscal 2018 based on the achievement of Company-wide performance objectives.
-As described above, Mr. Sintros was eligible to receive a target cash bonus under the CEO Bonus Plan of 20% of his base salary for fiscal 2018.
+Under the CEO Bonus Plan, Mr. Sintros could earn an additional bonus for fiscal 2019 based on the achievement of Company-wide performance objectives.
+As described above, Mr. Sintros was eligible to receive a target cash bonus under the CEO Bonus Plan of 30% of his base salary for fiscal 2019.
 Under the CEO Bonus Plan, each fiscal year we set annual target bonus levels and Company-wide performance goals for our President and Chief Executive Officer.
-For fiscal 2018, we set the total bonus levels under the CEO Bonus Plan at a threshold of \$50,000, a target of \$100,000 and a maximum of \$150,000 based on the achievement of corresponding levels of revenues and adjusted operating margin.
-The adjusted operating margin metric is based on the Company's operating income, net of certain non-cash items, and subject to adjustments for certain levels of expenses related to natural catastrophes, wars, terrorism, claims, litigation, regulatory or environmental matters, impairments, energy costs, healthcare costs, our CRM project and other matters.
+For fiscal 2019, we set the total bonus levels under the CEO Bonus Plan at a threshold of \$120,000, a target of \$180,000 and a maximum of \$240,000 based on the achievement of corresponding levels of revenues and adjusted operating margin.
+The revenue metric is subject to adjustment to take into account the impact of any deterioration of the Canadian dollar to U.S. dollar exchange rate from 0.78 U.S. dollars to 1.0 Canadian dollar.
+The adjusted operating margin metric is based on the Company's operating income, net of certain non-cash items, including depreciation, intangibles amortization, and stock-based compensation, and subject to adjustments for changes in generally accepted accounting principles impacting operating income, any losses, costs or expenses relating to claims, litigation, regulatory investigations, or environmental investigations and remediation in excess of \$1.0 million, any losses, costs or expenses associated with natural catastrophes, wars, terrorism, business interruption or similar events, any gain recognized related to a legal settlement in connection with a previous project to update our CRM systems, and certain outside contractor costs or internal payroll costs with respect to the Company's initiative to update its customer relationship management (CRM) systems that are expensed for financial statement purposes.

 The total bonus potential under the CEO Bonus Plan is split evenly between the revenues performance goals and the adjusted operating margin performance goals.
-For fiscal 2018, the revenues performance goals were set at a minimum goal of \$1.625 billion, a target goal of \$1.637 billion and a maximum goal of \$1.650 billion.
-For fiscal 2018, the adjusted operating margin performance goals were set at a minimum goal of 14.5%, a target goal of 15.5% and a maximum goal of 16.5%.
+For fiscal 2019, the revenues performance goals were set at a minimum goal of \$1.765 billion, a target goal of \$1.775 billion and a maximum goal of \$1.785 billion.
+For fiscal 2019, the adjusted operating margin performance goals were set at a minimum goal of 14.5%, a target goal of 15.5% and a maximum goal of 16.5%.

-We determined that the Company's fiscal 2018 revenues of \$1.696 billion represented performance at the maximum level and determined that Mr. Sintros had earned a cash bonus of \$75,000 with respect to fiscal 2018 revenues.
-We also determined that the Company's fiscal 2018 adjusted operating margin of 17.1% represented performance at the maximum level and determined that Mr. Sintros had earned a cash bonus of \$75,000 with respect to fiscal 2018 adjusted operating margin.
-In calculating the Company's revenues and adjusted operating margin for purposes of the 2018 CEO Bonus Plan, we did not adjust the results to incorporate the add-backs under the plan because the performance levels were achieved without the need to incorporate such add-backs.
+We determined that the Company's fiscal 2019 revenues of \$1.809 billion represented performance at the maximum level and determined that Mr. Sintros had earned a cash bonus of \$120,000 with respect to fiscal 2019 revenues.
+We also determined that the Company's fiscal 2019 adjusted operating margin of 17.6% represented performance at the maximum level and determined that Mr. Sintros had earned a cash bonus of \$120,000 with respect to fiscal 2019 adjusted operating margin.